Subcategory (RNA class) for MIR3198-2 Gene

 GeneCards Summary for MIR3198-2 Gene

 MIR3198-2 (MicroRNA 3198-2) is an RNA Gene, and is affiliated with the miRNA class.
-An important paralog of this gene is CBX1.
+Among its related pathways are Factors involved in megakaryocyte development and platelet production and Response to elevated platelet cytosolic Ca2+.
+An important paralog of this gene is CBX3.

 UniProtKB/Swiss-Prot for MIR3198-2 Gene